Ariel Winter Flaunts Booty In Tight Pants As She Gets Sweaty In New Workout Video

 I know I missed #motivationmonday so here is #tuesdaymotivation with @mackfit 🙂 I am never the most excitedddd person to go to the gym, but feeling healthier and seeing the work you put in pay off really makes it worth it ❤️ Also… @mackfittraininggym is a BOSS and keeps reminding me of my ???? goals ????????
 Peep the second video to see my “floss” skills ???? #goals #fitness #fitnessmotivation #workout #healthy #motivation #exercise

-As previously reported by The Inquisitr, Ariel has recently dropped some pounds, and she hasn’t been afraid to show it as she’s stepped out in skimpy ensembles and low cut dresses.
-She’s also been sharing some social media posts that show off her body post weight loss.
+As previously reported by The Inquisitr, Ariel has recently dropped some pounds, and she hasn’t been afraid to show it as she’s stepped out in skimpy ensembles and low-cut dresses.
+She’s also been sharing some social media posts that show off her body, post-weight loss.

-Earlier this year, Winter took to Instagram to reveal that she had lost some weight, and that the main reason for her slim down was due to a change in her medication.
+Earlier this year, Winter took to Instagram to reveal that she had lost some weight and that the main reason for her slim down was due to a change in her medication.

 “For years I had been on anti-depressants that caused me to gain weight that I couldn’t lose no matter what I did.
-It was always frustrating for me because I wanted to get fit and feel like the work I was doing was paying off,” Ariel stated, per Buzzfeed.
+It was always frustrating for me because I wanted to get fit and feel like the work I was doing was paying off,” Ariel stated, per BuzzFeed.

 “The change in medication instantly made me drop all the weight I couldn’t lose before by just giving me back a metabolism.
 While I feel better mentally with the change, and it’s nice to work out and have your body actually respond, I want to gain a few pounds of muscle and get healthier,” the TV personality added.